Legalising the horn trade

 The debate over whether or not to legalise the trade in rhino horn tends to polarise opinion.
 Let’s start with the two central tenets that people in all camps can agree on.
 Firstly, we all want to see more rhinos in more viable populations in the wild.
 Secondly, we all accept that there is no silver bullet that will solve the rhino poaching crisis: legal trade on its own will not work; anti-poaching patrols on their own will not work.
 So the question should really be: what combination of approaches should we adopt to ensure that rhino numbers and rhino population numbers continue to grow?

-Legalising the trade may be one of these approaches and is currently being heavily discussed by South Africa.
+Legalising the trade may be one of these approaches and is being actively discussed or supported by South Africa and Swaziland.
 There are several different options for a legalised trade in rhino horn.
-Click on the headers below to read more about the different possibilities.
+Click on the headers below to read more about these scenarios.

 1. One off sale of rhino horn stockpiles